vippsas/vipps-developers/faqs/common-errors-faq.md

 * [Partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys)
   without including the required `Merchant-Serial-Number` header

-If the error message is `Invalid MSN: This MSN is not valid for the provided supermerchant id.`, with no MSN specified, it means that the `Merchant-Serial-Number` is missing in the request header.
+If the error message is `Invalid MSN: This MSN is not valid for the provided supermerchant ID.`, with no MSN specified, it means that the `Merchant-Serial-Number` is missing in the request header.